phys119/phys119/docs/syllabus.md

 ### Required Course Materials

 - There is no required textbook or lab manual to purchase.
-All course material will be available on Canvas.
+All course material will be available through our course Jupyter server, our course github pages and PrairieLearn.
 - You will need to bring a computing device with a keyboard to class (a laptop is best, but a tablet with a separate keyboard can also work).
 Your computer will need an internet connection (e.g. via UBCsecure) and a modern web browser (Chrome or Firefox preferred, Safari should work).
 There are a few loaner computers available if you occasionally need one (ask a TA or the instructor at the beginning of your lab session).
 - All of our data analysis and lab notes will be kept in a private web-based interactive computing platform (JupyterHub), run by the Physics and Astronomy department.
 Details on how to access this platform are detailed in Lab 00.
 All data analysis and lab notes will be done on this platform in so-called "Jupyter notebooks".
 - Jupyter notebook is a web-based interactive note-taking and computing application.
 You don't need to install any special software to use Jupyter notebooks in this course: all you need is an internet connection and a modern web browser.
 - We will use Python, Markdown and LaTeX to interact in the Jupyter Notebook.
-Notebooks will be exported to HTML format (.html) for uploading to Canvas.
+Notebooks will be exported to HTML format (.html) for uploading to PrairieLearn.
 All of these tools are commonly used in academia and industry alike.
 Understanding how to use these tools will come in handy in one way or another, either later in your studies or during your professional life.
 The sooner you start using them, the easier it will be!

 Glossary: